dhcgn/paperless-ngx-privatemode-ai/README.md

 See [config.yaml](config.yaml) for example configuration.

-You need to install imagemagick on your system an set the path in this configuration file.
+You need to install ImageMagick on your system.
+On Windows, set the path in the configuration file under `tools.imagemagick-for-windows.fullpath`.
+On Linux, ensure ImageMagick is installed system-wide (it will be detected automatically).
 I'm not happy with this solution, but it works for now.
-I was not able to find a native Go library to convert pdf to images.
+I was not able to find a native Go library to convert PDF to images.

 ### Dialog